Tonga Entry Requirements

 Required Vaccinations

-- Yellow Fever - required only if arriving from or transiting through a country with risk of yellow fever transmission.
-Certificate must be presented at immigration.
+- Yellow Fever vaccination certificate is required if arriving from a country with risk of Yellow Fever transmission.

 Recommended Vaccinations